gluster/glusterdocs/Install-Guide/Common_criteria.md

 #### Common Setup Criteria

-No matter where you will be installing Gluster, it helps to understand a few key concepts on what the moving parts are.
+No matter where you will be installing Gluster, it helps to understand a few key concepts.

-First, it is important to understand that GlusterFS isn’t really a filesystem in and of itself.
-It concatenates existing filesystems into one (or more) big chunks so that data being written into or read out of Gluster gets distributed across multiple hosts simultaneously.
+GlusterFS concatenates existing filesystems into one (or more) big chunks so that data being written into or read out of Gluster gets distributed across multiple hosts simultaneously.
 This means that you can use space from any host that you have available.
-Typically, XFS is recommended but it can be used with other filesystems as well.
+Typically, XFS is recommended (and is the one with which GlusterFS is extensively tested) but it can be used with other filesystems as well.
 Most commonly EXT4 is used when XFS isn’t, but you can (and many, many people do) use another filesystem that suits you.
 Now that we understand that, we can define a few of the common terms used in